Will-H93/be-music-library-deploy/README.md

 }
 ```

-## Bucket User
+### Bucket User

-Now we will need to create a new user for your api to be able to upload images to your bucket.
+Now we will need to create a new user for your API to be able to upload images to your bucket.
 The process for this is similar to how we set up our admin account, but in this case the account will have a lot fewer permissions.
-Make sure to download the user access keys and store them somewhere safe.
-THESE SHOUlD NOT BET COMMITTED TO GIT!
+- ⚠️ Make sure to download the user access keys and store them somewhere safe.
+- ⚠️ THESE SHOULD NOT BET COMMITTED TO GIT!

 For starters, the account should be enabled for `programatic access` only.
 This means that the credentials can not be used to access the admin console, thus making life harder for anybody who might get their hands on them.

 Now we will make a policy for the user.
 This sets what the user is allowed to do withing our AWS account.
 We do this by giving permission, rather than taking it away, so new users in our account aren't allowed to do anything by default.

-In our app user summary, click on permissions, and then click `add permissions`.
-Click `add existing policies directly` and then click `create policy`.
+In our app user summary, click on permissions, and then click `Add permissions`.
+Click `Add existing policies directly` and then click `Create policy`.

 In the visual editor:

 - Select `S3` as the `service`
-- In `actions`, select `putObject` and `deleteObject` from the `write` dropdown.
+- In `actions`, select `putObject` from the `write` dropdown.
 - In `resources` set the access to `specific` and then click `add ARN`, set the `bucket name` for your bucket, and set the `object` to any

-Click `review policy`, it should look something like this:
+Click `Review policy`, it should look something like this:

 ```json
 {